 History and etymology

-Erroneously, these bones are named after the person who supposedly first described them:
+These bones are named after the person who first described them:

 - 1. S.B.
 Nayak "Multiple Wormian bones at the lambdoid suture in an Indian skull" Neuroanatomy (2008) 7: 52–53